 Reading these cases, patterns emerge:

 Trust is transitive.
 When you trust a dependency, you're trusting everyone who can push code to it—maintainers, CI systems, package registries.
 You're also trusting their dependencies, and their dependencies' dependencies.
+When Trivy was compromised, every CI pipeline running trivy-action became an attack vector—Cisco didn't trust Trivy's attacker, but their build system did.

 Incentives matter.
 Maintainer burnout leads to abandoned projects or hostile takeovers.
 Lack of corporate support for open source isn't just unfair—it's a security risk.